Risk Based Inspection Engineering

 Prevention is always better

-CANEIL houses a strong team of multidisciplinary Integrity Professionals with backgrounds in Mechanical, Structural, Chemical, and Materials Engineering who are also knowledgeable in Non-Destructive Examination techniques, RBI methodology and asset management tools such as GE APM Meridium.
-This knowledge has been key for our clients, as our team has been able to identify and propose more efficient mitigation strategies by optimizing the methods of inspection, resulting in a more cost-efficient program while maintaining the reliability and integrity of the equipment.
+CANEIL boasts a skilled team of multidisciplinary Integrity Professionals with expertise in Mechanical, Structural, Chemical, and Materials Engineering, alongside proficiency in Non-Destructive Examination techniques, RBI methodology, and asset management tools like GE APM Meridium.
+This expertise enables us to identify and propose more efficient mitigation strategies, optimizing inspection methods and delivering a cost-effective program while ensuring the reliability and integrity of the equipment.

 Benefits of RBI

-The Risk Based Inspection (RBI) program characterizes risk and uses this information to determine an optimal inspection strategy that improves the allocation of inspection resources and guarantees a safe and reliable operation.
-Owner-users with a recognized Risk-Based Inspection Program (RBIP) are also often offered extended maximum inspection and servicing intervals by their jurisdictional authority.
+The Risk-Based Inspection (RBI) program evaluates risk to determine the most effective inspection strategy, optimizing resource allocation while ensuring safe and reliable operation.
+Owner-users with a recognized RBI Program (RBIP) may also benefit from extended inspection and servicing intervals by their jurisdictional authority.

-Properly implemented, RBI can reduce the incidence of equipment failures while lowering inspection costs.
-Such outcomes require assessments to be based on sound engineering principles and be in compliance with relevant codes, jurisdictional requirements, and industry practices.
+When properly implemented, RBI can reduce equipment failures and lower inspection costs.
+Achieving these outcomes requires assessments based on sound engineering principles, compliance with relevant codes, and adherence to jurisdictional and industry standards.

-Our goal at CANEIL is to help develop RBI programs that eliminate unnecessary inspections while ensuring we meet our commitment to health and safety.
+At CANEIL, our goal is to develop RBI programs that eliminate unnecessary inspections while maintaining our commitment to health and safety.

 Key Elements

-The cornerstone of any RBI program is risk analysis: the combination of the probability of loss of containment and the consequence of that failure.
+The foundation of any RBI program lies in risk analysis, which combines the probability of loss of containment with the consequence of that failure.

-Probability is assessed by modelling the accumulated vessel damage based on identified, credible damage mechanisms, and deterioration rates determined from inspection findings.
-Consequences are modelled based on terms of how people, property, and the surrounding environment are likely to be impacted as a result of a loss of containment.
-The POF (Probability of Failure) and COF (Consequence of Failure) are combined in a risk matrix to help to compare and prioritize inspection planning and risk mitigation.
+Probability is determined by modeling accumulated vessel damage based on identified damage mechanisms and deterioration rates from inspection data.
+Consequences are modeled by evaluating the potential impact on people, property, and the environment from a loss of containment.
+The Probability of Failure (POF) and Consequence of Failure (COF) are then integrated into a risk matrix to prioritize inspection planning and risk mitigation.

 HIGH